satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

 ## 5. How to Run the Test

-The process involves starting the sender and receiver, and then choosing a method on the receiver to apply traffic shaping.
+The process involves starting the sender and receiver, applying traffic shaping rules, and then verifying that the rules are active.

 ### **Step 1: Start the Video Stream**